 This is the first in a series of six articles from Klassen Performance Group that will focus on giving you specific, practical ways to develop the primary characteristics of emotional intelligence.

 Emotional Intelligence is the key differentiator that sets the best leaders apart from the rest.

 Emotional Intelligence accounts for nearly 90% of the differences between star performers and average performers in leadership positions.”

 This isn’t to say that IQ isn’t important; it is.
 There is a certain level of intellectual ability required for every position.
 Beyond that, it is the ability to understand and work with others that sets the best leaders apart and leads to success.
 That is where emotional intelligence comes in.
 Leaders who think they can succeed by relying soley on their intellect are missing a huge opportunity.

-The reason emotional intelligence (often written as EQ or EI) has such a significant impact on success is because leaders with strong EQ:
+The reason emotional intelligence has such a significant impact on success is because leaders with strong EQ:

 - Demonstrate interpersonal skills that earn them respect and enable them to effectively influence, implement change, negotiate, manage conflict, and bring people together to accomplish goals.

 - Keep cool under pressure and quickly bounce back from setbacks.